Astros vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- Houston has gone 4-4 (winning 50% of its games) when it has played as moneyline favorites of -175 or shorter.
+- When it has played as moneyline favorites with odds of -185 or shorter, Houston has gone 4-4 (50%).

-- Based on this matchup's moneyline, the Astros' implied win probability is 63.6%.
+- The Astros have an implied moneyline win probability of 64.9% in this game.

-- Houston has combined with opponents to hit the over on the total 16 times this season for a 16-12-1 record against the over/under.
+- Houston has had an over/under set by bookmakers 30 times, and have combined with opponents to go over the total in 16 of those games (16-13-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.